relxd/lxd-sdk/docs/InstancesApi.md

 <a name="postInstancesByNameMetadataTemplates"></a>
 # **postInstancesByNameMetadataTemplates**
-> BasicStandardReturnValueResponse postInstancesByNameMetadataTemplates(name, path, body)
+> StandardServerResponse postInstancesByNameMetadataTemplates(name, path, body)